rachjgriff/CV/README.md

 #### LULULEMON EUROPE (JANUARY 2017 -  APRIL 2019)
 *SENIOR WOMENSWEAR MERCHANDISER*
 - Responsible for the quarterly financial planning & range building for all of Womenswear (70% of total revenue)
-- In-season analysis & trading of sales & stock in order to maximise sales turnover
+- In-season analysis & trading of sales & stock in order to maximise sales turnover and profit, and optimise stock
 - Weekly presentation of sales performance
+- Achieved significant sales growth (2018) & implemented new working practices
 - Managed a team of 3 & worked closely with Buying team, Head of Merchandising & Director of Product
-- Achieved significant sales growth (2018) & implemented new working practices

 #### TED BAKER (APRIL 2015 - DECEMBER 2016)
 *SENIOR WHOLESALE MERCHANDISER*